selimgokirmak/Koelnmesse-Supported-Events/README.md

 ✅ There should be an `Exhibitor Search` option under one of the menus (like in the image).

 ✅ Exhibitor listing page format should be the same as the sample websites below.

-💡 **If you are unsure whether your target event is supported,** you can run a test with the URL — if no results are returned, the website is not compatible.

 <img src="exhibitor_search_image.png" width="100%"/>